mazzalab/pyntacle/README.md

 inexperienced users.
-There are several advantages in using Anaconda to install not only Pyntacle, but also Python and other packages: it is cross platform (Linux, MacOS X, Windows), you do not require administrative rights to install it (it goes in the user’s home directory), it allows you to work in virtual environments, which can be used as safe sandbox-like sub-systems that can be created, used, exported or deleted at your will.
+There are several advantages in using Anaconda to install not only Pyntacle, but also Python and other packages: it is cross platform (Linux, MacOS X, Windows), you do not require administrative rights to install it (it goes in the user home directory), it allows you to work in virtual environments, which can be used as safe sandbox-like sub-systems that can be created, used, exported or deleted at your will.

-You can choose between the full [Anaconda](http://docs.continuum.io/anaconda/) and its minified version, [Miniconda](http://conda.pydata.org/miniconda.html) .
+You can choose between the full [Anaconda](http://docs.continuum.io/anaconda/) and its lite version, [Miniconda](http://conda.pydata.org/miniconda.html) .
 The difference between the two is that Anaconda comes with hundreds of packages and can be a bit heavier to install, while Miniconda allows you to create a minimal, self-contained Python